MarketSquare/robotframework-style-guide/Resources/horizontal_spacing.md

 ## Spacing in SettingsHeaders

-Within the Settings header it is recommended to allign the arguments to settings keywords according to the longest keyword added with 4 spaces.
-Arguments to Libraries should be alligned if there are multiple libraries that have arguments on importing.
+Arguments to settings keywords should be aligned according to the longest keyword added with 4 spaces.

+Arguments to libraries should be aligned if there are multiple libraries that have arguments on importing.

 ```robot
 *** Settings ***